Hip Dislocation: Symptoms, Treatment, & Recovery

 Is a hip dislocation serious?

 A hip dislocation is a serious medical emergency.
 Not only do you need immediate care for the pain and to address the inability to walk, but surrounding blood vessels, tissues, ligaments, and nerves need to be checked and possibly treated alongside the dislocation of the bone.
-Sometimes additional bones, such as those in the pelvis or leg, are broken and need treatment as well.
+Sometimes additional bones, such as those in the pelvis, are broken and need treatment as well.
 The injury can cause long-term damage if not fixed right away.
 The longer it goes untreated, the more destabilized the bone becomes.
-This increases the chances of additional dislocations and the development of arthritis.
+This increases the chances of additional dislocations and the development of hip arthritis

 Sometimes a hip joint only comes part way out of its socket.
 This is called a subluxation, and it can be mild or severe.
 Subluxations are more common in people with hip dysplasia and those who’ve had a hip replacement.